 Ready in 45 minutes

-Chenin Blanc, Gewurztraminer, and Riesling are great choices for Asian.
+Riesling, Gewurztraminer, and Chenin Blanc are great choices for Asian.
 The best wine for Asian food depends on the cuisine and dish - of course - but these acidic whites pair with a number of traditional meals, spicy or not.
-One wine you could try is Dry Creek Vineyard Dry Chenin Blanc, Wine.
-It has 5 out of 5 stars and a bottle costs about 15 dollars.
+The Biltmore Estate Riesling with a 4.7 out of 5 star rating seems like a good match.
+It costs about 13 dollars per bottle.

 » Get this wine on Amazon.com